seanjosephjurgens/UKBB_200KWES_CVD/README.md

 # UKBB_200KWES_CVD
 General functions used in the main analyses for Jurgens, Choi, Morrill et al (2021). _Analysis of rare genetic variation underlying cardiometabolic diseases and traits among 200,000 individuals in the UK Biobank._
-Nat Genet. in press.
+Nat Genet. https://www.nature.com/articles/s41588-021-01011-w.
 Summary statistics for this paper can be found at https://cvd.hugeamp.org/downloads.html

 In particular, adaptations of and wrappers around GENESIS are included in this repository that are optimized for large-scale sequencing analyses of databases with case-control imbalance.